[Cover of a 1933 brochure issued by the railway; col. AM]

 The postcard below shows the famous Boquerón pass, at altitude 2,021 ft, 12 miles from La Guaira [see map].
 From this point train passengers could see 65 miles out over the Caribbean. [col. AM]

-In 1927 LG&C began electrification of the line and ordered six electric locomotives from Brown, Boveri & Cie in Switzerland and five electric autovías from Cravens Railway Carriage & Wagon Co. in England.
+In 1927 LG&C began electrification of the line and ordered six electric locomotives from Brown, Boveri & Cie in Switzerland and four electric autovías from Cravens Railway Carriage & Wagon Co. in England.
 The new locomotives were numbered 19-23 (see article with diagrams).
 [Revista Elite, Caracas, 5/5/1928; courtesy Alfredo Schael]

 New highway construction in the 1930s brought competition to the railway – although it is difficult to imagine heavy automobile traffic on this road! [postcard, col. AM]